kma3a/angular-tour-of-heroes/README.md

 ### Section 2: The Hero Editor

 #### Show HeroesComponent
 When adding the new hero component to the component view be sure to import the component into the app.component.ts file.
-This is not mentioned in the tutorial
+After some research found out that I was missing the `--no-standalone` it was mentioned as a note in the first page that I had missed.
+This is because I am using Angular 17+.

 #### Format with the UppercasePipe
 The pipe does not work on it's own.
-When you add the pipe you should import the in this case the CommonModule which contains the UppercasePipe into thee heroes.component.ts.
+When you add the pipe you should import the in this case the CommonModule which contains the UppercasePipe into the `heroes.component.ts`.